 Brain injuries encompass many types of head trauma including traumatic brain injury (TBI), stroke, or neurological conditions such as multiple sclerosis, Parkinson’s Disease, and more.
 Similar to concussions, more severe traumatic brain injuries result in diffuse brain injuries that impact the entire brain with inflammation and swelling.
-Because visual pathways travel throughout 35 areas of the brain, they are highly susceptible to injury.
-As a result, individuals often experience difficulty with daily activities and many symptoms.
+Because visual pathways travel throughout 35 areas of the brain, they are highly susceptible to damage or post traumatic vision syndrome.
+As a result, individuals often experience difficulty with daily activities and a multitude of symptoms.

 A stroke can result in visual field loss, eye tracking deficits, and/or visual processing disorder.
 The loss of these essential visual processes has a deleterious effect on memory, attention, organization skills, and more.

-Individuals with neurological conditions such as multiple sclerosis, Parkinson’s Disease, and more, are much more likely to suffer from a vision condition due to neurological disruption.
+Individuals with neurological conditions such as multiple sclerosis, Parkinson’s Disease, and more, are much more likely to suffer from a vision condition or post traumatic vision syndrome due to their neurological disruption.
 They may experience double vision, poor eye movement ability, and visual processing disorders.

 Each of these types of brain injuries benefit from a Neuro-Vision Evaluation in order to fully understand how the brain condition could be impacting visual performance.
 Vision rehabilitation and specialized lenses are the best line of treatment for a vision condition caused by a brain injury.
 Sometimes people with brain injuries struggle in other areas, so we may recommend other therapeutic programs that support comprehensive head trauma recovery.

 - Loss of Visual Field (unable to see to the right or left)

 - Balance and/or Spatial Disorders (inaccurate judgement of visual space relative to the body)